Sluggish peace process

 The economic situation in South Sudan has deteriorated rapidly in recent years.
 Poor infrastructure, inadequate market development and corrupt and inefficient administration hamper the provision of food.
 Seasonal floods cause further emergencies and outbreaks of diseases such as hepatitis and malaria.
 International donors are providing crucial financial support in the area of basic healthcare.
 That includes support for medical measures within the context of the current COVID-19 pandemic.

 Funding from the Federal Foreign Office

-In South Sudan, the Federal Foreign Office is using its resources to support humanitarian aid projects by German and international NGOs, as well as the work of humanitarian organisations of the United Nations and the International Committee of the Red Cross (ICRC).
+In South Sudan, the Federal Foreign Office is using its resources to support humanitarian assistance projects by German and international NGOs, as well as the work of humanitarian organisations of the United Nations and the International Committee of the Red Cross (ICRC).
 Between 2017 and 2019, the Federal Foreign Office made available a total of 235 million euro for humanitarian assistance measures in the country.
 The focus of the projects was on emergency food aid, access to clean water, sanitary facilities, medical care, emergency shelter, protective measures, improving living conditions and disaster risk reduction.
 Because of the poor state of many roads, financial support was also provided to the United Nations Humanitarian Air Service (UNHAS), which is particularly important in aid logistics.

-In view of the dramatic developments in the past years, the United Nations expects South Sudan to need 1.5 billion dollars in humanitarian aid in 2020.
+In view of the dramatic developments in the past years, the United Nations expects South Sudan to need 1.5 billion dollars in humanitarian assistance in 2020.
 The German Government is continuing its humanitarian activities amid the humanitarian crisis.